C++ Vectors

 vector<type> variable_name (number_of_elements);

-Type refers to the data type of the elements of the array; variable_name is the name that we assign to the array, and the optional number_of_elements may be provided to indicate how many elements the array will contain.
+The argument type in angle-brackets indicates the data type of the elements of the vector; variable_name is the name that we assign to the vector, and the optional number_of_elements may be provided to indicate how many elements the vector will initially contain.

 #include <vector>

-After a vector has been declared specifying a certain number of elements, we can refer to individual elements in the vector using square brackets to provide a subscript or an index.
+After a vector has been declared specifying a certain number of elements, we can refer to individual elements in the vector using square brackets to provide a subscript or index, as shown below:

-In the following example, the program asks the user for the marks for a group of 20 students and stores them in a vector:
+The following fragment shows an example of a program that asks the user for marks for a group of 20 students and stores them in a vector.

 #include <iostream>